Use Provisioned Throughput

 Control overages or bypass Provisioned Throughput

-Use the REST API to control overages when you exceed your purchased throughput or to bypass Provisioned Throughput on a per-request basis.
+Use the API to control overages when you exceed your purchased throughput or to bypass Provisioned Throughput on a per-request basis.

 Read through each option to determine what you must do to meet your use case.